Home Architectural Concept Understanding Architectural Concept

 How can you generate your concept?
 Primarily, readings are one of the important studies for the process of the concept development.
 Readings which include site readings can give the architects various inspirations.
 You may have many ideas and explore the problems, potentials and opportunities while you are reading on the projects site.
 Site reading means analysis and the understanding process of the site with its environment, culture, sociology and etc.

 The more you try, the more you find.
 Seeing the 2D and 3D versions of your ideas with scaled sketches and sketch models improves your concept.
 Sketching is always generate your ideas.
 Do not afraid to sketch on your sketchbooks or making some 3D models as drafts.
 You may use any material for your sketch models, it is important to improve your ideas.
 Making your model in scaled is much more critical at this point.
+If you want to explore how diagrams can support this process, our article on conceptual diagrams in architecture covers diagram types and creation methods in detail.

 Common Mistakes When Developing an Architectural Concept